Cedardatahub/lebanon-weekly-econ-data/README.md

 This dataset is published on Ocean Protocol under the **CC BY 4.0 License** (free to use with attribution).

 ## Contact
-For inquiries or collaborations: [Your Email or Telegram]
+For inquiries or collaborations: [ceadrdatahub@gmail.com]